alejandroq/serverless.deepdive.edu/README.md

 If you require advanced local networking between services, you can declare your API into specific Docker networks.

-If you require enviornmental variables, the option also exists via: `sam local start-api -t TEMPLATE -n env.json`
+If you require environmental variables, the option also exists via: `sam local start-api -t TEMPLATE -n env.json`.

+If you require integration testing, this could be a good place to do so locally.
+You can input an event.json and could test a possibly deterministic output.
+On the topic of testing, unit tests should still occur locally and functional testing against a browser running a client to your API.
+That is all I will comment on as per the rabbit hole of testing here.

 ### `deploy`